RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Zone Data.md

 **Path Zone Orientation (pzORI):** The zone size (the radius) for the tool reorientation.
 The size is defined as the distance of the TCP from the programmed point in mm.

-**Path Zone ExternalAxes (pzEA):** The zone size (the radius) for external axes.
+**Path Zone External Axes (pzEA):** The zone size (the radius) for external axes.
 The size is defined as the distance of the TCP from the programmed point in mm.

 **Zone Orientation (zORI):** The zone size for the tool reorientation in degrees.
 If the robot is holding the work object, this means an angle of rotation for the work object.